spatie/laravel-medialibrary/docs/installation-setup.md

     ],

     /*
+     * Medialibrary will try to optimize all converted images by removing
+     * metadata and applying a little bit of compression.
+These are
+     * the optimizers that will be used by default.
+     */
+    'image_optimizers' => [
+        Spatie\ImageOptimizer\Optimizers\Jpegoptim::class => [
+            '--strip-all', // this strips out all text information such as comments and EXIF data '--all-progressive', // this will make sure the resulting image is a progressive one ],
+        Spatie\ImageOptimizer\Optimizers\Pngquant::class => [
+            '--force', // required parameter for this package ],
+        Spatie\ImageOptimizer\Optimizers\Optipng::class => [
+            '-i0', // this will result in a non-interlaced, progressive scanned image '-o2', // this set the optimization level to two (multiple IDAT compression trials) '-quiet', // required parameter for this package ],
+        Spatie\ImageOptimizer\Optimizers\Svgo::class => [
+            '--disable=cleanupIDs', // disabling because it is known to cause troubles ],
+        Spatie\ImageOptimizer\Optimizers\Gifsicle::class => [
+            '-b', // required parameter for this package '-O3', // this produces the slowest but best results ],
+    ],

+    /*
+     * The path where to store temporary files while performing image conversions.
+     * If set to null, storage_path('medialibrary/temp') will be used.
+     */
+    'temporary_directory_path' => null,

+    /*
      * FFMPEG & FFProbe binaries path, only used if you try to generate video
      * thumbnails and have installed the php-ffmpeg/php-ffmpeg composer
      * dependency.